trixi-framework/TrixiParticles.jl/paper/paper.md

     + Discrete element system that models separate, discrete particles with rotational degrees of freedom, such as granular matter or bulk material [@Bicanic:2004], [@Cundall:1979].

 * *Boundary Systems*
-    + Boundary system with several boundary models where each model follows a different interaction rule.
+    + Boundary system with several boundary models, where each model follows a different interaction rule.
     + Open boundary system to simulate non-reflecting (open) boundary conditions [@Lastiwka:2009]

 * *Correction methods and models*